fort-nix/nix-bitcoin/README.md

 ---
 A [configuration preset](modules/presets/secure-node.nix) for setting up a secure node
 * All applications use Tor for outbound connections and support accepting inbound connections via onion services.
-* Includes a [nodeinfo](modules/nodeinfo.nix) script which prints basic info about the node.

 NixOS modules
 * Application services